CONNECT WITH ME ON INSTAGRAM

 • Larco Museum

-• Zona Arqueologica Monumental Mateo Salado (huge archaeological complex)
+• Zona Arqueologica Monumental Mateo Salado (Lima’s largest archaeological complex)

 • Quinta de los Libertadores (Simon Bolivar and Jose de San Martin lived here)

-• Santa María Magdalena (Franciscan church built in 1557)
+• Santa María Magdalena (Lima’s oldest rural church built in 1557)

 • Cruz del Viajero – The ‘Cross of the Traveler’ (Placed by Francisco Pizarro)

-• Antigua Taberna Queirolo (The oldest bar in Lima)
+• Antigua Taberna Queirolo (The oldest bar and restaurant in Lima)

 • Santiago Queirolo (making Pisco since 1877)